evmcnb/quartz/content/Full/Chronic Kidney Disease.md

 tags: [Nephrology]
 title: Chronic Kidney Disease
 date created: Tuesday, August 1st 2023, 5:40:21 pm
-date modified: Monday, October 20th 2025, 4:37:18 pm
+date modified: Thursday, May 7th 2026, 5:06:00 pm
 date: 2023-11-12
 ---

 - Abnormalities of kidney function or structure present on at least 2 occasions **>3 months apart**.
 - Unlikely to be reversible
-- CKD replaces the term chronic renal failure.
+- Only diagnose stages 1 & 2 if supporting evidence to accompany eGFR

+To tell the difference between CKD and [[Full/Acute Kidney Injury|Acute Kidney Injury]] look at the calcium.
+Hypocalcaemia is an indication that kidney disease is chronic and not acute

 5 Stages dependent upon eGFR and albumin/creatine ratio (ACR)